Aptivi-Stable-Docs/nks-manual-0.1.0-sp4/advanced-and-power-users/diagnostics/debugging/local-debugging.md

 ## Debug your Mods

 To debug your mods, they must call the debug functions in order for the kernel to acknowledge your message.
 There are useful functions listed below that may help you debug your routines in your mods.

+{% hint style="info" %}
+You can also use the Output window if you've built Nitrocid KS with `VSDEBUG` compiler constant, but it has severe performance repercussions.
+{% endhint %}

 ### Normal Debugging